 A student research oriented course requiring a substantial paper based on direct investigation of primary sources.
 Papers will be critiqued by members of the class.
 Additional, shorter writing assignments may also be required.
 Topic will vary with instructor.
 Open only to History and History Education majors.
-Prerequisites: Senior standing (90 hours), HIST-101, 21 hours of History (including HIST-101).
+Prerequisites: Senior standing (90 hours), Prerequisites: Any HIST 100-level course., 21 hours of History (including a HIST 100-level course).
 (ATTR: ARTS, REA)